 Childe is one of few characters who have an interesting learning curve and will be an exciting challenge for those who are interested in mastering this mechanic.
 All in all, Tartaglia’s playstyle will revolve around three major mechanics – he will mark his enemies with a bow by either using charged shots or elemental burst and he will also constantly switch back and forth between his hydro blades.
 Finally, the marks you leave on your enemies can be activated in several ways to deliver large amounts of damage.

-New constellation’s passive abilities can be unlocked for Childe each time you obtain a character’s specific item called Stella Fortuna and these upgrades can permanently enhance her in various ways.
+New constellation’s passive abilities can be unlocked for Childe each time you obtain a character’s specific item called Stella Fortuna and these upgrades can permanently enhance him in various ways.

 |Decrease the CD of Foul Legacy: Raging Tide by 20%|

 |When opponents affected by Riptide are defeated.
 Tartaglia regenerates 4 Elemental Energy.|

 |Abyssal Mayhem: Vortex of Turmoil|

 |Increases the Level of Foul Legacy: Raging Tide by 3.
 Maximum upgrade level is 15.|